btolooshams/stable-interpretable-unrolled-dl/README.md

 ### Training

-To train/run for an experiment with a dense/matrix dictionary:
+To train/run for an experiment with a dense/matrix dictionary: `python train_dense.py`

-`python train_dense.py`

-To train/run for convolutional model using black and white images:
+To train/run for convolutional model using black and white images: `python train_conv_bw.py`

-`python train_conv_bw.py`

-To train/run for convolutional model using color images such as CIFAR:
+To train/run for convolutional model using color images such as CIFAR: `python train_conv_color.py`

-`python train_conv_color.py`
+To train/run for a denoising experiment with a convolutional dictionary: `python train_conv_denoise.py`

+### Simulation

+To train/run for dense dictionary learning on simulated data: `python train_simulated.py`

+To compare PUDLE with baselines: `python train_dl_compare_baselines.py`

+To compare the gradients on simulated data: `python train_dl_choose_gd.py`

+To perform dictionary learning using sporco: `python train_sporco.py`

+To find an initial estimate of the dictionary using a pairwise method: `python find_initial_estimate.py`

+To generate simulated data: `python generate.py`

 ### Results

 When training is done, the results are saved in `results/{experiment_name}_{random_date}`.

 `random_date` is a datetime string generated at the beginning of the training.

 ### Dependencies